Speed Up/Girl's Power: Music video

 "Girl's Power" on March 2.

 Live performances

 The group made the first performance of the song "Speed Up" on TBS's show Coming Soon!! on March 19 and another performances of the song on TBS's Count Down TV on March 24, on NHK's Music Japan on March 25, on TV Asahi's Music Station on April 6 during its 3-hour special and on Fuji TV's Hey!
 Hey!
 Hey!
 Music Champ on April 9.

 The group also performed the songs during their Karasia tour in Japan.

+Track listing

+Limited Type A and Regular edition: